Imagine you're an Outdoor Educator...

 You’ve just finished a trip backpacking and mountaineering in the wilderness of Yosemite National Park, during which you helped students that started as strangers – who had never camped outside before – become a family.
 With your guidance, your students now know how to survive and thrive in the wilderness, work together through challenges as a team and achieve goals like summiting a mountain peak.
 Your sense of satisfaction is huge.
 You share in your students’ successes, the reward of a safe and empowering expedition.
 It’s hard work and fun—you’ve made a difference in the lives of others.

-An Outdoor Educator course provides the training required to enter a career in the outdoor industry and is ideal for aspiring outdoor educators.
-You’ll experience firsthand the entire process of how an Outward Bound course is run whilst being trained to the level of a new instructor.
+An Outdoor Educator course provides the training required to enter a career in the outdoor industry and is ideal for aspiring outdoor educators..
 This course requires no previous wilderness background; you will experience a mixture of theoretical and philosophical workshops, intense technical training and assessment, as well as opportunities to build your resume and connect with other professionals – both seasoned and aspiring.

 Start out gaining a solid base in backpacking (camp craft, navigation, and wilderness travel) in the San Rafael Swell, developing the skills required for any wilderness expedition.
 Then, you’ll transition to rock climbing and learn the practical skills essential for a professional outdoor leader: belaying and rappelling, escapes, anchors, and how to teach those skills to students.
 Gain in-depth knowledge of the considerations of managing safety and risk at a climbing site, as well as facilitating the learning experience for student rock climbers.